-Volunteering for the river is a great way to make a difference, learn new skills and spend time with some pretty great people.
-From Committee service at the strategic level to in-the-field help, there are many opportunities to engage that fit your style, schedule and expertise.
+Volunteering for the river is a great way to make a difference, learn new skills and spend time with great people.
+Be involved at the strategic level with committee service or dive into work in-the-field.
+There are many opportunities to get involved in ways that fit your passions, schedule and expertise.

-Office volunteers are needed to help development staff with critical computer work.
-Comfort with computers is a big plus.
-Training is provided.
-Lend a hand for a few hours or more each week.
+Comfortable with computers?
+Office volunteers are always needed to help development staff with critical computer work.
+Software specific training is provided.
+Lend a hand for a few hours or drop by each week.
 No matter how much time you are willing to give, we have an opportunity for you!

-Herring count is conducted each Spring at the Ipswich Dam in downtown Ipswich.
-Volunteers perform 10 minute counts throughout the day and season at the top of the fish ladder. the data are used to document the conditions under which river herring or alewife and also blueback herring migrate into the Ipswich River to spawn.
+Herring count is conducted each Spring at the Ipswich Mills Dam in downtown Ipswich.
+Volunteers perform 10 minute counts throughout the day and season at the top of the fish ladder.
+The data are used to document the conditions under which river herring, alewife and also blueback herring migrate into the Ipswich River to spawn.

 - Take Photographs!
 We need pictures of our beautiful river, pictures of pollution, pictures of flooding, pictures of watershed association events and volunteers.
 Most of all we need pictures of people (and faces) that are out enjoying or working on the watershed.
 You can take pictures wherever you want, whenever you want and share them with us.
 We’ll add them to our high resolution photo library (you can also join our group on Flickr.com!).

 - Volunteer in our Gardens!
-Our headquarters hosts a series of Greenscapes demonstration projects that show how we can live better using less water, and reduce pollution and replenish groundwater too.
+Our headquarters hosts a series of Greenscapes demonstration projects that show how we can live better using less water, reduce pollution and replenish groundwater.
 Garden projects include a native plant garden, organic lawn, green roof and rain gardens.
-We are looking for a few gardening enthusiasts to help tend and maintain these gardens during the growing season (April – October).
+We need a few more gardening enthusiasts to help tend these gardens (2 hours per month, April – October).

 - Stream continuity/Fish Habitat surveys.
-Our project team plans to visit and score at least 800 of the 1000 or more road-stream crossings in the 257 mi2 PIE Rivers region (that’s Parker-Ipswich-Essex) by summer 2014.
-Survey results will be analyzed and reports made available to municipalities and other groups interested in improving habitat conditions in the region.
-As of fall 2014, the first phase of this project is complete.
+Our project team visited and scored at least 800 of the 1000 or more road-stream crossings in the 257 mi2 PIE-Rivers region (that’s Parker-Ipswich-Essex) in summer 2014 and revisited many of the same sites to collect additional data for a risk assessment study in 2015.
+Survey results will be analyzed and reports made available to municipalities and other groups interested in improving habitat conditions and planning for flood vulnerability in the region.
 Stay tuned for more restoration volunteer projects.

 - RIFLS Streamflow Monitoring.
-Volunteers read staff gauges in North Reading and Boxford to collect data on flow volumes on Martin’s Brook and the upper Ipswich River.
-This is very easy to do, takes minimal time and important to understand flow changes in this particularly flow stressed section of the watershed.
+Volunteers read staff gauges in North Reading and Boxford to collect data on flow volumes on Martin’s Brook, the upper Ipswich River and Fish Brook.
+This is very easy to do, takes minimal time and is important for understanding flow changes in this particularly flow-stressed section of the watershed.